ezlage/ZAD/README.md

 #### Probable future development

+- Autofetch desired Zabbix Agent package versions
 - Support for non-Windows operating systems (source and/or target)

+#### v1.0.0.1: Updating packages and binaries (2022-07-15)

+- Updated Zabbix Agent from 6.0.2 LTS to 6.0.6 LTS
+- Updated dependencies to latest versions on 2022-07-15

 #### v1.0.0.0: First public release

 - Accompanied by 32-bit and 64-bit Zabbix Agent 6.0.2 LTS MSI packages